 A third distinguished member of the 1986 Falcons was Martin Blackman, who joined Wheaton at Stanford and won a pair of NCAA Championships.
 He went on to play at the ATP level from 1989 to 1995.
 Blackman entered the coaching ranks in 1998 at American University and was a three-time conference Coach of the Year during his tenure.
 In 2015, he was named general manager of player development for the USTA, where he is responsible for partnering with the U.S. tennis community to identify and develop the next generation of world-class American players.

-In addition to leading the Falcons, Shields coaches professionally as a member of the staff at Celsius Junior Tennis Academy in Sarasota.
+Shields coaches professionally as a member of the staff at Celsius Junior Tennis Academy in Sarasota.
 He also works privately with several junior players, preparing them for college.

 Tennis is FHSAA sanctioned and is a spring season sport.